My Heart and Other Black Holes: Plot

 On April 1, Aysel calls the psychiatric hospital her father is staying, but learns that since she is a minor she cannot schedule a visit with him without the consent of a guardian.
 She finally talks to her mother about her feelings of depression and agrees to be honest with her, also opening the door for contacting her father again.
 On April 3, Aysel begins planning for her future by applying for a summer scholarship program.

 The next day, Aysel drives to Roman's house to try to convince him to live.
 His mother tells her she gave him permission to take the family car to see her and Aysel realizes Roman is attempting to commit suicide without her.
 She and his mother eventually find him in the car filling the detached garage with exhaust, but they able to save him before he suffocates.

 The next day, Aysel visits Roman in the hospital.
 He tells her he knew she didn't truly want to die and felt that going through with their pact would have felt like killing her too, but he himself is in too much pain to go on.
 Aysel tells him she's in love with him and believes he deserves to live.
 On April 7, Aysel visits Roman again and is introduced to his new therapist.
 Roman asks her to visit Maddie's grave with him when he gets out.
 He questions why she has not given up on him and she says she want him to see himself the way she sees him.
 Roman kisses her again and tells her he will try to forgive himself and start looking for reasons to live.

 Inspiration

 The author, Jasmine Warga, wrote the novel after the death of a close friend.
 She wanted to give voice to the feelings of depression and isolation.
 She stated in an interview with Interview magazine, "Aysel was a vessel for me to tackle questions about the demon of depression, grief, and the ultimate saving power of love and human connection."

 Film adaptation

-On March 18, 2015, Paramount Pictures acquired the film adapting rights to the novel for Anonymous Content set to produce.
+On March 18, 2015, Paramount Pictures acquired the film adapting rights to the novel, with Anonymous Content set to produce.